arungudelli/angularjswiki/content/angular/understanding-angulars-ngif-else-then-with-examples/index.md

  Displayed when display is true
 </ng-template>
 <ng-template #elseTemplate>
- Displated when display is false
+ Displayed when display is false
 </ng-template>
 ```